Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/infrastructuremgmt/_index.md

 - PostgresSQL server
 - Cosmos DB
 - Traefik loadbalancer
--

-### Altinn Studio
+#### Altinn Studio

+For altinn studio we currently have 3 environments.
+Staging, dev and production.

+Each environments is set up with help of Terraform

-## Patching environments
+### Patching environments

 Kured

-## PaaS & IaaS Management Capabilities

-### Automation & Scheduling (batch, scripts)
+## Automation & Scheduling (batch, scripts)

 This include running scripts for infrastructure and jobs both manual and scheduled.

-See [operations application components](../../../components/application/nonsolutionspecific/operations/) for details about tools and applications used.

-### Paas & IaaS Configuration & Management

-This include the capability to configure all PaaS and IaaS in the cloud.

 See [operations application components](../../../components/application/nonsolutionspecific/operations/) for details about tools and applications used.